hapax/hapax.github.io/assets/visual-qft.md

 ##### 2.1.
 Form and function<a id="sec-2-1" name="sec-2-1"></a>

-The answer is a resounding yes, and in fact, you probably (secretly) already know it.
+The answer is a resounding yes, and in fact, you probably (secretly) already know how.
 Consider a graph $y = f(x)$ on the Cartesian plane.
 You can add functions together and multiply them by real numbers, and this turns them into a vector space!